Feathering: Clone tool feathering

 The "Clone" tool is very important in photograph manipulation on computer graphics software.
 The clone tool is used to actively copy and offset pixels from one area of an image to another while the artist moves the clone tool around the area to be copied.
 A good example is the use of the clone tool to cover a skin blemish by copying skin from one area of an image and placing it over the blemish.
-An important aspect of making a clone tool blend well in an image is to use feathering on the clone tool.
-This makes the pixels being copied have more effect on the area they are copied to closer to where the artist is dragging his or her mouse or stylus, and makes the pixels have less effect the farther they are from the clone tool (and where the artist is using it).
-Thus, with the skin example, skin pixels copied directly over the blemish will have strong effect on the blemish, thus hiding it, but skin pixels copied to the area around the blemish will not affect this area much, and will keep the natural look of the skin (wrinkles etc.) intact as much as possible.
+A crucial aspect of making a clone tool blend well in an image is to use feathering on the clone tool.
+This makes the pixels being copied have more effect on the area they are copied to closer to where the artist is dragging their mouse or stylus, and makes the pixels have less effect the further they are from the clone tool (and where the artist is using it).
+Thus, with the skin example, skin pixels copied directly over the blemish will have a strong effect on the blemish and hide it, but skin pixels copied to the area around the blemish will be less effective, and will keep the natural look of the skin (wrinkles etc.) intact as much as possible.